3370sohail/Picasso-Photo-Manager/README.md

 ===============================================================
 1) Import Project

-2) From our 'group_0441/' directory
+2) From the project directory

-    i) Go to 'phase2/' directory
-    ii) Select 'build.gradle'
+    i) Select 'build.gradle'
-    iii) Continue by clicking 'OK'
+    ii) Continue by clicking 'OK'

 3) Continue by clicking 'OK'